774th Expeditionary Airlift Squadron: Activation at Ardmore AFB

 The squadron airlifted equipment and supplies and supported Army airborne exercises.
-The squadron became one of the first to equip with the new Lockheed C-130A Hercules in 1956.
-The squadron also operated a Tactical Air Command (TAC)-sponsored flight demonstration team during the late 1950s and early 1960s known as "The Four Horsemen," utilizing four C-130A aircraft.
-In September 1957, Tactical Air Command (TAC) converted the 463d Wing to the dual deputy system.
-(Note: Under this plan flying squadrons reported to the wing deputy commander for operations and maintenance squadrons reported to the wing deputy commander for maintenance.)
-The 463d Group was inactivated, and the squadron was assigned directly to the 463d Troop Carrier Wing.
+The squadron became the first unit to equip with the new Lockheed C-130A Hercules in 1956.
 In July 1958, president Camille Chamoun of Lebanon was facing an insurgency against his government and requested military assistance from the United States, which implemented Operation Blue Bat.
 The squadron, along with other elements of the 463d Wing, flew command elements of Nineteenth Air Force and other personnel and equipment of the Composite Air Strike Force to locations in the Middle East.
 The following month, the squadron provided airlift for the 1958 Taiwan Strait Crisis.